 - The gauge should be truly vertical.

-- 10% of the total number of rain gauge stations of any basin should be self-recording.
+- 10% of the total number of rain gauge stations in any basin should be self-recording.

 - The observer must visit the site regularly to ensure its proper reading readiness for measurements.